mohamedmansour/labs-for-google-plus/README.md

 Google+ Labs for Chrome Extension
 =====================================

-This Google Chrome extension will inject a link to your Google Plus profile so that you can share your post to Twitter or Facebook.
+This Google chrome extension will allow individual extensions to run inside a single extension, this provides a single management system without having to manage tons of extensions.

+Focused around Google+, The custom *mini-scripts* to improve your time on Google+ can be activated / deactivated using the options page.

 Contribute!
 -----------------